deekayen/usbkill/README.md

 To run: `sudo usbkill.sh`

+## Linux

+Try adding the usbkill.sh script to your `/etc/rc.local`.
+Any USB device changes not whitelisted in `/etc/usbkill/settings` will cause your computer to shutdown.

 ## Why?
 This is for the security paranoid - if law enforcement surprises you or confiscates your laptop from you when you are at a public library.